dosu0/Survivio/README.md

    and any corresponding build tool + compiler (see list of supported below)

-3) In the terminal write (to clone the repository on your computer):
+3) In the terminal write (to clone the repository on your computer):<br>
 ```
         git clone https://github.com/Fenex330/Survivio.git
 ```

-4) Make a directory called "build" within the Survivio directory (either through the terminal or your file explorer):
+4) Make a directory called "build" within the Survivio directory (either through the terminal or your file explorer):<br>
 ```
         mkdir Survivio/build/
 ```

-5) Then write (or use cmake gui to configure and generate native build files):
+5) Then write (or use cmake gui to configure and generate native build files):<br>
 ```
         cd Survivio/build/
         cmake .. && cmake --build .